-The offence in which the police suo motu takes cognizance of crime and also does not need approval of court, known as a cognizable offence.
-While, in non-cognizable, police has no authority to arrest a person for crime on its own, without prior approval of court.
-Through this article, the difference between the two offences has been highlighted and so is the role of police when either a cognizable or non-cognizable offence is committed.
+The offence in which the police suo motu takes cognizance of a crime and does not need approval of the court is known as a cognizable offence.
+While, in non-cognizable offences, the police has no authority to arrest a person for a crime on its own, without prior approval of the court.
+Through this article, the difference between the two offences has been highlighted and so is the role of the police when a cognizable or non-cognizable offence is committed.

-The object of Criminal Procedure Code is to provide machinery for the punishment of offenders against the substantive Criminal law.
+The object of the Criminal Procedure Code is to provide a machinery for the punishment of offenders against the substantive Criminal law.

-In layman's language, the Criminal Procedure Code lays (CrPC) the rules for conduct of proceedings against any person who has committed an offence under any Criminal law, whether it is I.P.C or other Criminal law.
+In layman terms, the Criminal Procedure Code (CrPC) lays down the rules for conduct of proceedings against any person who has committed an offence under any Criminal law, whether it is IPC (Indian Penal Code) or other Criminal law legislations.

 TYPES OF OFFENCES COVERED

-All such offences are covered by Criminal Procedure Code (CrPC), which are mentioned in Indian Penal Code.
-For example Murder, Theft, Kidnapping, Rape, Forgery, etc.
+All offences are covered by the Criminal Procedure Code (CrPC), and separately are mentioned in Indian Penal Code.
+For example: Murder, Theft, Kidnapping, Rape, Forgery, etc.

 CLASSIFICATION OF OFFENCES

-Depending on the nature and gravity of an offence's if they can be classified under any of the following heads:
+Depending on the nature and gravity of the offence, they can be classified under any of the following heads:

 - Bailable and non-bailable offence